swl10/pyslet/doc/odatav2_consumer.rst

 	It is recommended that collections used to insert entities are not filtered.

-:py:meth:`~pyslet.odata2.csdl.EntityCollection.UpdateEntity`
+:py:meth:`~pyslet.odata2.csdl.EntityCollection.update_entity`
 	Updates an existing entity following changes to the Entity's values.
 	You can't update the values of key properties.
 To change the key you will need to create a new entity with CopyEntity, insert the new entity and then remove the old one.
-Like InsertEntity, the current filter is ignored.
+Like insert_entity, the current filter is ignored.

-:py:meth:`~pyslet.odata2.csdl.EntityCollection.SetPage`
+:py:meth:`~pyslet.odata2.csdl.EntityCollection.set_page`
 	Sets the top and skip values for this collection, equivalent to the
 	$top and $skip options in OData.
 This value only affects calls to iterpage.
 See `Paging`_ for more information.